StevenRasmussen/XrmTSToolkit/README.md

 "j": "http://schemas.microsoft.com/xrm/2011/Metadata/Query",
 "k": "http://schemas.microsoft.com/xrm/2013/Metadata",
 "l": "http://schemas.microsoft.com/xrm/2012/Contracts"};

+//The default namespace used by XrmTSToolkit to serialize 'Execute' messages is "g" above.
+If the namespace for your message differs then you will need to specify it by using the list above.
 '''

 Next, in the contructor method, add the parameters to the 'this.Parameters' named array.
 The name must match exactly what the actual Soap message requires